310mc/https-310mc.github.io-tl/source/_posts/stella_maris/our_stella_old.md

 - [Enstars, Shinobu]
 tags:
 - Song Lyrics
-description: "Translation of Our Stella (bokura no stella) Song Lyrics by 310mc.
+description: "Translation of Our Stella (Bokura no Stella) Song Lyrics by 310mc.
 By Ryuseitai from the Climax Event Stella Maris."
 permalink: our_stella_old/
 hidden: true
 ---